-One question I am frequently asked by readers and colleagues is “what other stem cell blogs can you recommend that are written by a stem cell scientist and updated on a regular basis?”
+One question I am frequently asked by readers and colleagues is “what other stem cell blogs or bloggers can you recommend that are written by a stem cell scientist and updated on a regular basis?”

 As it stands now, our blog would appear to be the only one in the world about stem cells written by a stem cell faculty-level scientist.